Are the Hornets a realistic trade destination for Russell Westbrook?

-Early in the offseason when it seemed like far more of a possibility that Russell Westbrook would be traded, one of the most common trade destinations discussed was the Charlotte Hornets.
-Gordon Hayward is one of the few contracts in the league that comes close to matching Westbrook’s and one of the few situations where a team could be looking to save long-term money.
+Early in the offseason, when it seemed like far more of a possibility that Russell Westbrook would be traded, one of the most common trade destinations discussed was the Charlotte Hornets.
+Gordon Hayward is one of the few contracts in the league that comes close to matching Westbrook’s, and the Hornets are one of the few teams that could be looking to save long-term money.

-Before talking about any Russ trade, we discuss the coaching searches the Lakers and Hornets each just completed in recent weeks.
-With so few job openings this offseason, there was a healthy amount of overlap between the coaching searches with the near entirety of candidates interviewing for both positions.
+Before talking about any Russ trade, we discuss the Lakers and Hornets recently completed coaching searches.
+With so few job openings this offseason, there was a healthy amount of overlap between the two teams’ quest to find a captain, with almost the exact same group of candidates interviewing for both positions.

-The Hornets ended up hiring Kenny Atkinson last week, one of the finalists for the Lakers job as well.
-Darvin Ham, who the Lakers hired, was also a finalist for both jobs before picking Los Angeles.
-The pair also talk about Malik Monk’s ascension in purple and gold after a rocky time in Charlotte and the possibility of former Hornets head coach James Borrego landing on LA’s staff.
+The Hornets ended up hiring Kenny Atkinson last week, who was also one of the finalists for the Lakers job.
+Darvin Ham, who the Lakers hired, was a finalist for both jobs before picking Los Angeles.
+The pair also talk about Malik Monk’s ascension in purple and gold after a rocky time in Charlotte, and the possibility of former Hornets head coach James Borrego landing on LA’s staff.

 If a trade is to go down, what would it look like?
-We discuss what the Hornets would be wanting from the Lakers and what Charlotte would be willing to part with in a deal as well.
+We discuss what the Hornets would want from the Lakers, and what Charlotte would be willing to part with in a deal.
 The episode finishes by discussing the Finals and why no one should root for the Celtics.

 You can listen to all that and more on our latest episode in the player embedded below, and to make sure you don’t miss a single one moving forward, subscribe to the Silver Screen and Roll podcast feed on iTunes, Spotify, Stitcher or Google Podcasts.